So, you want to get over an addiction?

 - You’re trying to uncover something that your rational brain doesn’t believe, or doesn’t want to believe, exists in the first place.

-- Acknowledging that you think some of the things that are driving an addiction behavior can feel frightening and vulnerable.
+- Acknowledging that some of the things that are driving your addiction behavior can feel frightening and vulnerable.

 For instance, it’s hard to admit and feel ok with hating someone you love.
 It’s hard to admit to and feel ok with wanting to be taken care of.
-It’s hard to admit and feel ok with the idea that things that happened to you when you were small have an affect on your adult life.
+And it’s hard to admit and feel ok with the idea that things that happened to you when you were small have an effect on your adult life.
 But these are the types of thoughts that live in the roots of addiction.

-When you can let go of any judgments you have about who you are, what you think, and how your feel, you will be on the road to getting over your addictions.
-You will not need or want the relief of the addiction to help you cope with the loneliness and isolation you experience as a result of the judgments you point at yourself.
+When you can let go of any judgments you have about who you are, what you think, and how you feel, you will be on the road to getting over your addictions.
+You will not need or want the relief of the addiction to help you cope with the loneliness and isolation you experienced as a result of the judgments you put on yourself.